-To be permitted to do student teaching, the student must have:
+To be permitted to do student teaching, the student must meet the following requirements:

-- Attained senior standing in the School of Music, with a cumulative average of 2.50 on all work attempted and on all work at LSU, with no grade lower than “C” in all music courses and professional education courses, including PSYC 2078 , regardless of the institution(s) attended
+- Attainment of senior standing in the School of Music, with a cumulative average of 2.50 on all work attempted and on all work at LSU, with no grade lower than “C” in all music courses and professional education courses, including PSYC 2078 , regardless of the institution(s) attended

 Degrees in the music education programs in this college are conferred when the following conditions have been met: